 If you’re sensitive to MSG, check labels carefully.
 It can show up as hydrolyzed proteins, glutamic acid, or autolyzed yeast extract.
 So, reading the labels is essential.

-10. Certain dietary supplements, herbs, and medications.
+10. Certain Supplements and Herbs

 Heart palpitations can come from more than food and drink.
 Some herbs, supplements, and medications may also trigger them in certain people.